viaonboard/onboard-code-challenge/README.md

 ![mockup.png](./assets/mockup.png)

-> Note: Assets included in this repository in the `assets` folder.
+> Note: Assets are included in this repository in the `assets` folder.

 _JSON data example:_